-Since we’re going through a random chilly ’bout right now I thought this very cozy Swedish Meatballs with Mashed Potato dish would be appropriate to post today!
+Since we’re going through a random chilly ’bout right now I thought this very cozy Mini Swedish Meatballs with Mashed Potatoes dish would be appropriate to post today!
 This dish has a lot of ingredients, but most of them get tossed into a bowl to make meatballs, so it’s still pretty easy.
 These meatballs also freeze SO well, so you can make a double batch, bake them up and save half of them for another time.
+We also have a vegan version of this recipe which is also SO good!
 Enjoy! xx, Jenny

 Mini Swedish Meatballs and Mashed Potatoes